Origins of Railway Company Team Ownership

 The Railway Team Model Today and Tomorrow

-Railway company team ownership, once mainstream in Japanese professional baseball, now exists only with the Hanshin Tigers and Seibu Lions.
+Railway company team ownership, once mainstream in Japanese professional baseball, as of 2026 exists only with the Hanshin Tigers and Seibu Lions.
 Nankai, Hankyu, and Kintetsu all relinquished their teams, with IT and retail companies becoming new owners.
 The Hanshin Tigers' continued existence as a railway-owned team stems from the real estate asset of Koshien Stadium and overwhelming brand power in the Kansai region.
 For Hankyu Hanshin Holdings, the Tigers are a core asset generating synergies across railway, real estate, and entertainment businesses.
-The structure where team performance influences consumer behavior and property values along the rail line has remained fundamentally unchanged since the team's founding 90 years ago.
+The structure where team performance influences consumer behavior and property values along the rail line has remained fundamentally unchanged since the team's founding in 1935.